 - For all suspension offenses there is a $250 surcharge, each year, for three years.
 There are also additional penalties if you were involved in an auto accident where someone else was injured or convicted for a DUI or DWI offense

 The attorneys at Goldstein Law Group have extensive experience litigating Monmouth County traffic violation cases.
 If you have been issued a charge for driving with a suspended NJ driver’s license, the municipal court lawyers at Goldstein Law Group are prepared to help you.
-Please contact us today by calling (732) 967-6777, or filling out our contact form to put our well-practiced municipal court lawyers to schedule your complimentary initial consultation.
+Please contact us today by calling (732) 967-6777, or filling out our contact form to put our well-practiced municipal court lawyers to schedule your free 10-minute case evaluation.